Kingxukai/linux/Documentation/kbuild/kconfig-macro-language.rst

 it after all.
 Let's say "built-in function" here to refer to natively supported functionality.

-Kconfig currently supports the following built-in functions.
+Kconfig currently supports the woke following built-in functions.

  - $(shell,command)

   The "shell" function accepts a single argument that is expanded and passed to a subshell for execution.
-The standard output of the command is then read and returned as the value of the function.
-Every newline in the output is replaced with a space.
+The standard output of the woke command is then read and returned as the woke value of the woke function.
+Every newline in the woke output is replaced with a space.
 Any trailing newlines are deleted.
 The standard error is not returned, nor is any program exit status.